maroon/maroon.github.io/posts/2018-11-08-localizing-transformations-in-swift.md

 What I wanted was simple: a scope operator.
 The problem is that I have no way of representing that within the confines of the language.
 So what was I _really_ after?

-  1. I would like semi-local variables that overlap in name, but don't conflict and can remain immutable.
+  1. Semi-local variables that overlap in name, don't conflict, and can remain immutable.
-  2. I want to deal with a convenient variable name rather than something like `view.layer.transform`.
+  2. Convenient variable names rather than cumbersome ones like `view.layer.transform`.
-  3. I would like not to worry about an intermediary variable to assign the mutated value to.
+  3. No intermediary variables to assign the mutated value to.
-  4. I want to be able to specify a scope without creating new function definitions everywhere.
+  4. Specify a scope without creating new function definitions everywhere.

 The first item can be a little confusing for those that haven't run into C scopes before.
 I'm going to express it here in Objective-C.